The Matrix Resurrections: Casting

 Reeves and Moss were confirmed to be reprising their roles as Neo and Trinity upon the film's announcement in August 2019.
 In October 2019, Yahya Abdul-Mateen II was cast in the film, with some sources speculating he would be playing a young Morpheus, while Neil Patrick Harris was added in an undisclosed role.
 Following the first trailer's release, Abdul-Mateen II confirmed that he was indeed playing the role of Morpheus.
-Laurence Fishburne, who portrayed Morpheus in the original trilogy, announced in August 2020 that he was not asked to reprise his role as Morpheus; Fishburne later stated in April 2025 that he "offered his services" to reprise his role but the filmmakers didn't "respond well" to his offer.
+Laurence Fishburne, who portrayed Morpheus in the original trilogy, announced in August 2020 that he was not asked to reprise his role as Morpheus; Fishburne later stated in April 2025 that he "offered his services" to reprise his role but the filmmakers did not "respond well" to his offer.
 Pinkett Smith entered negotiations to reprise her role as Niobe, with Jessica Henwick entering negotiations to join in an undisclosed role, later revealed as Bugs.
-Henwick was being considered by The Walt Disney Company to audition for a role in the Marvel Cinematic Universe (MCU) film Shang-Chi and the Legend of the Ten Rings (2021) at the same time she was offered to audition for the part of Bugs; in what she described a "red-pill/blue-pill moment" for her, Henwick chose Resurrections over Shang-Chi.
+Henwick was being considered by The Walt Disney Company to audition for a role in the Marvel Cinematic Universe (MCU) film Shang-Chi and the Legend of the Ten Rings (2021) at the same time she was offered to audition for the part of Bugs; in what she described as a "red-pill/blue-pill moment" for her, Henwick chose Resurrections over Shang-Chi.
 Jada Pinkett-Smith and Jessica Henwick were confirmed in December, along with the additions of Jonathan Groff and Toby Onwumere; Pinkett-Smith was convinced to return after learning from Wachowski how much the film meant for her.
 They went through a "couple different versions" for Niobe until they settled to depict the character in an elderly form.